-Contact Brett Aldrich 503-871-0457; we can always use members who are willing to get involved.
+Contact us at hopewellwatercompany@gmail.com; we can always use members who are willing to get involved.
+There are plenty of opportunities to make this organization more sustainable.

 Description of Water Treatment Process

 Your water is treated by disinfection.
 Disinfection involves the addition of chlorine or other disinfectant to kill dangerous bacteria and microorganisms that may be in the water.
 Disinfection is considered to be one of the major public health advances of the 20th century.